confluentinc/getting-started-guides/java/README.md

 use the [Confluent Cloud Console](https://confluent.cloud/) to create a key for you.

-Take note of the API key and secret and add them to the configuration file.
+Take note of the API key and secret and add them to the configuration file in the `username` and `password` fields, respectively, of the `sasl.jaas.config` value.
-The `sasl.username` value should contain the API key, and the `sasl.password` value should contain the API secret.

 ```ini file=getting-started-cloud.properties
 ```